-Remember, growing cannabis is a science, so think like a scientist: you need to keep observing and calculating which color spectrum you’re using, the results you’re getting, how much light you need to add in order to make up for the lack of natural light, your nutrient balance, and all of the other little details that go into growing.
-Be observant, be reflective, record your data.
-Once you pick the right color spectrum for your plants, you will benefit a lot, not only with high-quality harvests but also larger amounts!
+Remember, growing cannabis is a science, so think like a scientist: you need to keep observing and calculating which color spectrum you’re using, the results you’re getting, and how much light you need to add in order to make up for the lack of natural light, your nutrient balance, and all of the other little details that go into growing.
+Be observant, be reflective, and record your data.
+Once you pick the right color spectrum for your plants, you will benefit a lot, not only with high-quality harvests but also with larger amounts!

 And join our Facebook farmer’s community for even more exclusive contests and prizes!